vjekoart/retrovizor/Readme.md

 ### Roadmap stuff (not part of the first version)

+* A strange bug where `close-your-eyes.worker.js` doesn't work for `native` build type, but `image-degradator.worker.js` works as expected (most probably affects Revizor)
 * Add support for linkable headings
 * Add support for "Table of contents" on text pages
 * Add support for better color selector in `retro-experiment-control`